BenLorantfy/nestjs-zod/README.md

 #### `ZodSerializerDto` (Set zod DTO to serialize responses with)

-To ensure that a response conforms to a certain shape, you can use the `ZodSerializerDto` method decorator (ensure `ZodSerializerInterceptor` is setup correctly as detailed in the below section)
+To ensure that a response conforms to a certain shape, you can use the `ZodSerializerDto` method decorator.  **Note:** For this feature to work, please ensure [`ZodSerializerInterceptor`](#zodserializerinterceptor-get-nestjs-to-serialize-responses-with-zod) is setup correctly

 This is especially useful to prevent accidental data leaks.